SAP-samples/datasphere-content/README.md

 # data-warehouse-cloud-content-beta
-Use the Bikes Sales sample content to explore SAP Data Warehouse Cloud during the beta phase.
+Use the Bikes Sales sample content to explore SAP Data Warehouse Cloud during the beta phase, but also in the GA version.
 The download contains a data model file for a SAP HANA 2.x to consume the sample data remotely from your SAP HANA CSV files in case you want to start without a SAP HANA.

 # Requirements
 To use the content, you must be part of the beta Program for SAP Data Warehousing Cloud.
 Details can be found on our [website](https://www.sapdatawarehouse.cloud) here.